miaomiao0217nz/mymoney/README.md

 An ideal  solution would be introducing some machine learning mechanism and learn from existing data and do a pre-categorize, and let user review/correct the category.
 System will be getting smarter and smarter, and eventually able to categorize transactions without user interference.\
 I'm actively working on introducing xgboost for this part.

+## Data Privacy
+The biggest challenge for the application to be used by public would be data privacy, sharing ones bank transactions to an unknown website would be a big concern for most people.\
+Maybe an App that runs on mobile device that does not upload any data to third party is a better option for such features.